kratenko/lovem/draft/32-some-thoughts-on-overhead.md

 mentioned before, is not speed, but size.

 And yet I seem to be wasting it without much of a thought.
 The call operation I used during my previous entry pushes 3 values on the stack for every call.
-That is 192 bytes of overhead!
-It sounds bad for a embedded VM that is supposed to be lightweight.
+That is 24 bytes of overhead!
+It sounds bad for an embedded VM that is supposed to be lightweight.
 But I simply do not see it as a concern for now.

 Optimising the way I push frames to the stack can be done later.
 I would think, a single `i64` value